RebelToolbox/RebelDocumentation/tutorials/3d/using_transforms.rst

 --------------------------

 For most beginners, getting used to working with transforms can take some time.
 However, once you get used to them, you will appreciate their simplicity and power.

-Don't hesitate to ask for help on this topic in any of Godot's `online communities <https://godotengine.org/community>`_ and, once you become confident enough, please help others!